drcallaway/aws-cognito-react-starter/README.md

 git clone git@github.com:drcallaway/aws-cognito-react-starter.git YOUR_PROJECT
 ```

-Then create a new GitHub repo and point your local project to it:
+Then create a new empty repo using the GitHub console and point your local project to it:

 ```
 cd YOUR_PROJECT